Hidden Moir\'e Topology of Low-Symmetry Weyl Surfaces

 For the (103) surface states and Fermi arcs, we employed an iterative Green's function method to model a semi-infinite surface and compute its surface states.
 Among the four possible terminations of the (103) surface, the Si-Al plane termination yielded results consistent with experimental observations.

 {\bf Data Availability}

 The authors declare that all data supporting the findings of this study are available within the paper and its Supplementary Information files.

-{\bf Acknowledgement}\\ The work presented here was financially supported by the Swedish Research council (2019-00701 and 2019-03486) and the Knut and Alice Wallenberg foundation (2018.0104).
+{\bf Acknowledgement}\\ The authors thank Maxim Breitkreiz for his useful discussion of bulk-boundary correspondence.
+The work presented here was financially supported by the Swedish Research council (2019-00701 and 2019-03486) and the Knut and Alice Wallenberg foundation (2018.0104).
 Y.G.S. acknowledges the National Natural Science Foundation of China (Grants No. U2032204), the Informatization Plan of Chinese Academy of Sciences (CAS-WX2021SF-0102) and the National Key R\&D Program of China 2024YFA1408400.
 Q. S. W. acknowledges the National Natural Science Foundation of China No. 12274436.
 We acknowledge MAX IV Laboratory for time on Beamline BLOCH under Proposal 20241395 and 20250284 as well as Diamond Light Source for time on Beamline I05 under Proposal SI39652.
 Research conducted at MAX IV, a Swedish national user facility, is supported by the Swedish Research council under contract 2018-07152, the Swedish Governmental Agency for Innovation Systems under contract 2018-04969, and Formas under contract 2019-02496.

 {\bf Author Contributions}\\ C.L. proposed and conceived the project.
 C.L. carried out the ARPES experiments with the assistance from M.H.B. and F.S..
 Z.L.Y. contributed to the band structure calculations and theoretical discussions.
 H.X.L. and Y.G.S. contributed to NdAlSi crystal growth.
 C.L. and D.P. contributed to XRD measurements.
 C.L. developed the data analysis software, performed the data analysis, contributed to the theoretical derivation and wrote the paper.
 T.K., J.O. and B.T. provided the beamline support.
 C.L., Z.L.Y., M.H.B., D.P., J.F.Z., T.X., Q.S.W. and O.T. participate in the scientific discussions.
 O.T. revised the manuscript.
 All authors participated in and commented on the paper.